-AGILE SOFTWARE STRATEGY: The eSeries software tech stack layers must be fully containerized to simplify integration challenges across vendors, share code across platforms, and compete mission apps separately from safety-critical code.
+Agile Software Strategy: The eSeries software tech stack layers must be fully containerized to simplify integration challenges across vendors, share code across platforms, and compete mission apps separately from safety-critical code.
 No matter how fast eSeries spiral, Matrix-like "downloadability" is foundational for NGAD operational relevance in a future AI fight.

-OPEN ARCHITECTURE STRATEGY: To enable the "pilot's seat" role the government must play, the entire eSeries reference architecture, including all major interfaces, must be government-owned.
+Open Architecture Strategy: To enable the "pilot's seat" role the government must play, the entire eSeries reference architecture, including all major interfaces, must be government-owned.
 Without this critical - though less-hyped - component, the other two elements of the trinity lose much of their power.

 And NGAD is not alone, nor the first, with this digital trinity strategy: GBSD takes that title.
-But that program's impossible feat of overcoming unprecedented complexity procuring 634 ICBMs, 538 launch facilities, and 1,720 miles of cabling, etc., is harder to illuminate in a short guide.
-NGAD already digitally engineering and flying a real-world, full-scale flight demonstrator packs a pithier, spoon-bending punch.
+But that program's impossible feat of overcoming unprecedented complexity procuring 634 ICBMs, 538 launch facilities, 1720 miles of cabling, etc. is harder to illuminate in a short guide.
+NGAD having already digitally engineered and flown a real-world, full-scale flight demonstrator packs a pithier punch.
 Leveraging NGAD's digital trinity, numerous trades were conducted in pursuit of affordable eSeries: fleet trades like design cycle timeline, number of aircraft per procurement lot, and total aircraft service life; competition trades like number of competing vendors and sub-vendors, incentive structures, and business cases, especially for companies not selected for production lots; and affordability trades like required system commonality between vendors, allowed aircraft variability between awarded lots, and workforce, facilities, and tooling sizing.
-Take away: digital acquisition does not put critical thinking in a DevOps autopilot: it raises its bar significantly!
+Take away: digital acquisition does not put critical thinking in a DevOps autopilot; it raises its bar significantly!